Create SMART AP goals to stay 100% compliant & audit-ready with this free checklist

 5. Increased efficiency through analytics and insights

-AP automation platforms often include dashboards and reporting tools that provide insights into key performance indicators (KPIs) such as Days Payable Outstanding (DPO), payment accuracy, and approval times.
+AP Automation platforms often include dashboards and reporting tools that provide insights into key performance indicators (KPIs) such as Days Payable Outstanding (DPO), payment accuracy, and approval times.
 These insights allow organizations to track progress, identify inefficiencies, and continuously improve their AP processes.

-6. Facilitating vendor collaboration
+6. Facilitating Vendor collaboration

-Automation enhances communication with vendors by providing real-time updates on payment statuses and enabling faster dispute resolution.
-Self-service portals allow vendors to check payment details and submit invoices electronically, reducing back-and-forth communication and improving satisfaction.
+Automation enhances communication with Vendors by providing real-time updates on payment statuses and enabling faster dispute resolution.
+Self-service portals allow Vendors to check payment details and submit Invoices electronically, reducing back-and-forth communication and improving satisfaction.

 FAQs on Accounts Payable Goals